The Biology and Pharmacology of Depression

 Learning Objective 1

-Explain why researchers must consider the episodic nature of depression when they evaluation the effectiveness of any type of therapy.
+Explain why researchers must consider the episodic nature of depression when they evaluate the effectiveness of any type of therapy.

 Learning Objective 2